aitorbernis/PUBLIC-CHESS/README.txt

     Inside every turn we have 2 divisions, first and second click.

     First click determines which piece you want to move.
-It selects this piece and asks for a second click, to determine the destination of each position.
+It selects this piece and asks for a second click, to determine the destination.

     The second click determines the destination of the piece.